-which is $\Pi_2$.
+which is $\Pi_2(\lambda)$.

-Now assume that $0^{\sharp}$ doesn't exist, so that $L$ has the weak covering property and computes well the successor of every singular cardinal.
-Then, by an argument as in the proof above we get that $A_{L}^{V}$ doesn't have the $\lambda$-$\mathsf{PSP}$.
+Assume now that $0^{\sharp}$ doesn't exist, so that $L$ has the weak covering property and computes correctly the successor of every singular cardinal.
+Then, by an argument as in the proof of Proposition \ref{proposition:toy-example}, we get that $A_{L}^{V}$ doesn't have the $\lambda$-$\mathsf{PSP}$.
 We have proved the following:

-\begin{corollary} If $0^{\sharp}$ doesn't exist, there is a $\Pi_2$-definable subset of ${}^{\lambda}2$ without the $\lambda$-$\mathsf{PSP}$. \end{corollary}
+\begin{corollary} If $0^{\sharp}$ doesn't exist, there is a $\Pi_2(\lambda)$-definable subset of ${}^{\lambda}2$ without the $\lambda$-$\mathsf{PSP}$. \end{corollary}